madrus/nxmadrus/docs/README.md

 ### Nx Root Project Creation

 I have installed the initial project with this command: `npx create-nx-workspace it-force`.
 Further, my choices were:
-- `ts`
+- React Typescript
 - no Nx Cloud
+- Stylguidist UI library with `vitejs`

 Then I have deleted `package-lock.json` and ran `yarn` to switch from `npm` to `yarn`.
 Also, I have rename my main git branch from `master` to `main`.

-I have copied my favorite prettier en eslint files from another project.
+I have copied my favorite `prettier` en `eslint` related files from another project.

 ### Plugins